‘Young And The Restless’ Spoilers: Jack’s Sex Secret Revealed, Victoria Fights For Billy

 A post shared by The Young and the Restless (@youngandrestlesscbs) on

 Jack will definitely question why Nikki is asking for his help and sense that something is definitely up with the Newman family.
-Jack will try to get all the information he can out of Nikki so that he can take Victor down once and for all.
+Jack will try to get all the information he can out of Nikki so he can take Victor down once and for all.

 ‘Philly’ update.